lasaru2000/ToDoApp/README.md

 # ToDoApp

- Introduction
+1.Introduction

 This is todo application for adding content, delete contents edit and view existing contents for user.
 Also, the application includes Login and registration part for separate contents from user to user.
 Also, the application provides validation and error handling for better user experience.

-Technology Stack
+2.Technology Stack

 React used for developing frontend side of application.
 Typescript used for developing frontend part functionalities.
 Material UI used for enhancing frontend for better user experience.
 Ant design used for enhancing frontend for better user experience.
 Asp.net with C# used for developing backend API for the application.
 Bcrypt used for password-hashing function in login and signup.
 Sqlite used as main database of the application.

-Components
+3.Components

 Login/Sign Up Part